Xlaaf/SpongebobBot/README.md

  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot [See this](https://github.com/Roxy-sama/SpongebobRobot/blob/shiken/SaitamaRobot/__main__.py#L25)
  - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats
  - This repo does not come with technical support, so DO NOT come to us asking help about deploy/console errors
-## Credit
-Thanks for @animekaizoku because this bot is the base of saitama And @paulsonoflars because him made marie

 <details>